SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/09_invoke_graphit_from_outside_studio.md

-# Invoking Graphit functionality from a web form
+# Creating and Invokin Graphit functionality from a web form

 <!-- Tali- please fix the title to Creating and Invoking... .
 Please crop the image of step 4.-->